react-bootstrap/react-router-bootstrap/README.md

 To disable the element and the link, set the `disabled` prop on the `LinkContainer`.
 For the equivalent of `IndexLink`, use `IndexLinkContainer`.

+As with React Router's `Link`, returning `false` from an `onClick` handler on `LinkContainer` will prevent the transition.
+However, this behavior will not apply to any `onClick` on the child, which instead will have to call `event.preventDefault()` explicitly to prevent the transition.

 ## Installation

 ```